 Our clients run quiet plants and they like it that way.
 We honor that.
 So instead of a logo wall, here's what we can say.

-A short, opinionated field guide for plant managers and ops directors.
-The math, the common ways each metric gets fudged in reporting, and a fill-in worksheet per metric.
+A short field guide for plant managers and ops directors.
+Not every plant tracks all four — OEE is nearly universal; the others come up in most ops meetings.
+We cover the math, the common ways each metric gets fudged in reporting, and a fill-in worksheet per metric.

 Our clients ask for privacy and we honor that.
 We'll arrange a reference call directly, one client at a time.
 If a logo wall is what closes the deal for you, we're probably not your vendor.